chris-rudmin/agePage/README.md

 This is a proof of concept Google Chrome Extension which adds visual cues to inform the user how old the page is they are looking at.

-Pages will start to yellow after content is 3 months old Cobwebs will begin to appear after page is one year old One web will be added for every 6 months up to 4 years
+Pages will start to yellow after content is 3 months old Page age will appear in the bottom right after page is one year old

 How does it work?
 -------------------------